npedrazzini/parallelbibles/README.md

 And if you chose to run MDS (with and without Kriging) it will also contain:

 2. **word-MDS.R**: an R script to run MDS (and Kriging, if you chose to), generating a single PDF with one map per language.
 These maps are static and generated using base R. Best for distant-reading stages in the data exploration <sup>[***](#myfootnote3)</sup>.
-3. **word-plotly.R**: an R script (alternative to word-MDS.R) generating multiple HTML files using the R package plotly.
-These maps are interactive and let you hover over the data points and look at the citation and source word in context.
+3. **word-plotly.R**: an R script (alternative to *word-MDS.R*) generating multiple HTML files using the R package plotly.
+These maps are interactive and let you hover over the data points and look at the citation (Bible verse) and source word in context.
 Best for close-reading stages in the data exploration.
-4. **word-data.txt**: the original data.
+4. **word-data.txt**: the original data in TXT format and the citation (Bible verse) as index (rather than column, as in word.csv) and without the 'context' column.
 5. **word-matrix.txt**: distance matrix between source word and target words.

 <a name="myfootnote1">*</a> This is because many languages lack the whole or large sections of the Old Testament, which will result in your dataset having many NAs (which you may or may not want to avoid).